 Taking care of our planet is a worldwide call to action for all to embrace.
 From picking up highway litter and ocean trash to recycling, we can all find a way to do our part.

 Perhaps the best place to start when it comes to truly making an impact is right from the comfort of your own home.
 As most individuals spend the majority of their time in the same place, it follows that your residence is where you will have the most opportunity to make a change.

 Here’s how you can go green at home to make a positive impact on our planet.

-It’s always tempting to stock your home with the latest and greatest items, however, going this route is not the most planet friendly choice.
-The increase of textile waste is an ever growing problem that continues to harm the environment.
+It’s always tempting to stock your home with the latest and greatest items, however, going this route is not the most planet-friendly choice.
+The increase in textile waste is an ever-growing problem that continues to harm the environment.
 Instead of going out to get something new every time you have the urge to shop, try your hand at thrifting.
 Though finding the perfect item might take a bit more time, whatever you purchase is sure to be a unique feature for your home.
 Spice up your wardrobe with some vintage finds or shop modern brands like Lularoe at online thrift stores like thredUP.
-Wherever you choose to buy used, take pride in filling your home with your favorite thrifted finds.
+Wherever you choose to buy used, take pride in filling your home with your favorite thrift finds.

 Most are familiar with composting but have no idea where to start or if the process is complicated.
 In reality, composting is simple and easy to set up both in and outside your home.
 The benefits of composting include healthier soil, making gardening easier, and reduced waste.
 Compost is a mixture of waste from both your yard and your kitchen that naturally recycles into the soil.
 Whether you go out and purchase a composting bin or find a space to do so outside, composting at home will not be something you regret.
 The process is the perfect way to DIY your own fertilizer for your future garden endeavors.